techypoint/techypoint.github.io/_posts/amazon-s3/2020-05-31-versioning.md

 ---
 title: "Amazon S3 Versioning"
-description: "This tutorial describes what is Amazon S3 versioning and how to enable versioning in a bucket."
+description: "what is Amazon S3 versioning and how to enable versioning in a bucket."
 keywords: "amazon s3 introduction,aws s3 what is versioning,enable versioning s3,aws s3 enable versioning"
 category: "amazon s3"
 permalink: "/AmazonS3/versioning"